Brassieres May Cause Restricted Breathing and Breast Cancer

 - May 1999.
 A landmark study was published in the prestigious British medical journal, The Lancet.
 This study showed that pre-menopausal women with fibrocystic breast disease have an almost 6-fold higher risk of future breast cancer.
 This study firmly refutes the advice of some doctors who have said that fibrocystic carries no increased risk.
 In all, there are now over 30 published medical and scientific research articles showing a connection between fibrocystic and increased breast cancer risk.
 (Lancet 1999 May 22;353(9166):1742-5 "Risk of breast cancer in women with palpable breast cysts: a prospective study."
 Edinburgh Breast Group.
 Dixon JM, McDonald C, Elton RA, Miller WR Edinburgh Breast Unit, Western General Hospital, UK.")

-2000.
+- 2000.
 Two British breast surgeons conduct clinical trials at two breast clinics in England and Wales.
 They study 100 women to see if going bra-free (a more positive term the physicians used for braless) could lessen breast pain.
 Their study concluded that the majority of pre-menopausal women found decreased pain during a three-month bra-free study period.
 The women were instructed to not wear a bra for three months, and instead to wear a loose and non-restricting camisole if they desired an alternative undergarment.
-For comparison, they then returned to wearing bras for the another three months.
+For comparison, they then returned to wearing bras for another three months.
 For additional study control, another group of women did the reverse and were bra-wearers for three months, then bra-free for three months.
 A half-hour documentary was filmed in conjunction with the studies and was shown on nationwide television in England in November, 2000 on Channel 4 UK.
 Several of the women were interviewed and discussed the life-altering improvements in their breast health, such as being able to now pick up their children or hug their spouse without pain.
 (Simon Cawthorne, M.D. surgeon at Frenchay Hospital, Bristol, England and Prof. Robert Mansel, M.D., Surgery Dept. Head, University of Wales Medical School, Cardif, Wales.)

 Doctors interviewed in the film commented about how breasts in bras are hotter than bra-free breasts and the possible connection of this breast heating with breast cancer.
 Prof. Hugh Simpson discussed his published research, which has previously proven that pre-cancerous and cancerous breasts are both hotter than normal breasts.
 The documentary included video thermography of women with and without bras, proving that bras cause localized heating of breast tissue.